5F. Cafe & bar. WANTED. You can smoke while drinking alcohol in our restaurant.

 At BIC Camera in Akihabara, at her cash desk a shop assistant searched inventory to see whether the backpack I had selected was stocked, and she found one in its original packaging.
 She asked for my passport so she could process the purchase duty-free.

 I handed her my passport, and her eyes suddenly looked up at mine.
-She started to speak, but put down the passport and picked up her phone instead, and typed.
+She started to speak, but, then she put down the passport and she picked up her phone instead, and typed.

-She reviewed her message, then held the screen towards me.
-The translation read:
+She reviewed her message then held the screen towards me.

 She had noticed the fresh tattoo, still with second skin.
 She complied when I gestured for her phone.
 And I typed my answer.

-Ma refers to negative space, or in-betweeness.
-"An emptiness full of possibilities."
-I like to think about ma also in terms of place, a place where you're not meant to stay, in transit, transition, like an elevator, a staircase, and a state, like an engagement—or any relationship—or even being alive.
+I like to think about ma in terms of place, a place where you're not meant to stay, in transit, transition, like an elevator, a staircase, and negative space, or a state of being, like 'alive'.

-If it's "the silence between the notes which makes the music," then it's the moments in-between that give places meaning.
+If it's "the silence between the notes which makes the music," then it's the space in-between that give places meaning.
+Moments in-between that characterize an event.

 I'm not meant to stay.
 And I find that concept exhilirating and potent, and kind of terrifying, because in between each keystroke and breath, is infinite possibility, nothing and everything.